Shahed drones: Operational history

 In early January 2024, evidence emerged to suggest Russia had launched at least one Shahed 238 in an attack on Ukraine.
 Analysis of a destroyed model found several western components, such as a Czech PBS TJ150 turbojet engine, electronic chips from US manufacturers Intel and Texas Instruments, and satellite navigation antennas from Tallysman Wireless, indicating that Iran has found a means to bypass international sanctions.
 The Czech engine manufacturer denied these allegations, emphasizing that the engines used in Iranian drones are not their products, as confirmed by a 2020 UN panel of experts.
 The company highlighted that such claims are part of deliberate efforts to damage PBS's credibility, as it actively supplies engines for Ukraine's defense.

-Also, in June 2025 there was found wreckage of a Geran-3 with a serial number in Ukraine, indicating that it's small-scale series production has begun.
+Also, in June 2025, wreckage of a Geran-3 was found in Ukraine, with a serial number indicating that small-scale production had begun.
 Reportedly, the drone reached a top speed of 600 km/h during a demonstration flight.

+Geran-4

+The Geran-4 is based on the Geran-3 design, featuring an improved airframe and a Chinese-made turbojet engine producing 160 kgf of thrust.
+According to Ukrainian intelligence, the drone can fly at a speed of 500 km/h while carrying a 50 kg warhead and has a maximum range of 600 to 850 km.
+Geran-4 drones were first employed during attacks on Ukraine in May 2026.

+Geran-5

+On 11 January 2026, Russia deployed a new jet-powered drone called the Geran-5, with a 90-kilogram warhead, 1,000-kilometer strike range, and the ability to be launched in flight by Su-25 aircraft according to HUR.
+Additionally, it can carry R-73 air-to-air missiles.
+It is powered by a Chinese-made Telefly jet engine with both satellite and 3G/4G modem guidance.
+With a 5.5-meter wingspan and 6 meters in length, its profile has been described as "resembling that of a cruise missile", and an analysis of its design showed technological similarities with the HESA Karrar.
+The Geran-5 reportedly contains an unknown Raspberry Pi model.

+On 19 September 2026, the SBU released footage of a new drone interceptor, which its counterintelligence unit developed, downing a Geran-5.
+Claimed to be the “first footage showing the destruction of jet-powered drones.”